Defining student and academic statuses

 3. Creating a New Report

-To create report:
+To create a new report:

 1. Click ➕ Add New on the Reports page.